Abe no Seimei: Films

 The film Onmyōji, starring Mansai Nomura as Seimei, was released in 2001 (2004 in the U.S.) by Pioneer (now Geneon).
 As with any other work featuring both Seimei and Minamoto no Hiromasa, the film was based on Yumemakura's novels.
 Despite Yumemakura being involved, the manga adaptation and the movie adaptation are quite different in style and plot.

 A sequel, Onmyoji II, was made in 2003.

-In 2020, a Chinese film, The Yin-Yang Master: Dream of Eternity, was produced based on an adaption from Onmyōji written by Baku Yumemakura.
+In 2020, a Chinese film, The Yin-Yang Master: Dream of Eternity, was produced based on an adaptation from Onmyōji written by Baku Yumemakura.
 Seimei was portrayed by Mark Chao.
 In the following year, another Chinese film, The Yinyang Master was released.
-The film is an adaption of a NetEase game Onmyōji (which in turn is based on the novel series Onmyōji by author Baku Yumemakura).
+The film is an adaptation of a NetEase game Onmyōji (which in turn is based on the novel series Onmyōji by author Baku Yumemakura).
 Seimei was portrayed by Chen Kun.

 A prequel film, titled The Yin Yang Master Zero (陰陽師0, Onmyōji Zero), starring Kento Yamazaki as Seimei, premiered on April 19, 2024; it was later released worldwide on Amazon Prime Video on October 18 of the same year.
 The film served as a prequel of Seimei solving a murder mystery at the Onmyoryo before becoming an onmyōji.